Finding a Top Financial Advisor Firm in The Woodlands, Texas

 Rhame & Gorrell Wealth Management

-Rhame & Gorrell Wealth Management is the second highest-rated firm in The Woodlands.
-The firm's entire client base comprises individuals, with the majority of them falling below the high-net-worth threshold.
-There is no minimum investment requirement for new clients of the firm.
-Rhame & Gorrell's advisory staff includes four certified financial planners (CFPs), one accredited investment fiduciary (AIF) and one certified investment management analyst (CIMA).
+Rhame & Gorrell Wealth Management is the fifth highest-rated firm in The Woodlands.
+The firm's entire client base are individuals, with the majority of them falling below the high-net-worth threshold.
+There is no minimum investment requirement for new clients of the firm, although its does impose a $1,000 minimum quarterly fee.
+Rhame & Gorrell's advisory staff includes seven certified financial planners (CFPs), one accredited investment fiduciary (AIF) and two certified investment management analysts (CIMAs).

 Rhame & Gorrell is a fee-based firm.
 This means that in addition to receiving fees directly from clients, some advisors also earn commissions for selling insurance products.
 While this presents a potential conflict of interest, the firm is still bound by fiduciary duty to act in clients' best interests.